souelgha/42_ft_transcendence/README.md

 ## Build and start
 - Prerequisites : Docker installed.
-- modify the working-path inside docker-compose.yml file and the Makefile
+- modify the working-path inside docker-compose.yml file and the Makefile.
-- Run Make to build the project
+- Run make to build the project.
   ``` bash
   make
   ```